-Older dogs are often already suffering from creaky joints, major organs which aren’t as young as they used to be, and the loss of muscle tone and strength.
+Older dogs are often already suffering from creaky joints, reduced organ function, and the loss of muscle tone and strength.

 All of this means that their bodies don’t need the extra stress of having to carrying extra pounds around on a daily basis.

 Excess weight can cause health problems even for younger, fitter dogs and it’s always best to keep your dog on the ‘lean’ side.
 The sooner you start, the easier the weight will be to control.